Azure/aks-engine/docs/contributing-dcos.md

 Additional modifications under `runcmd`:
 * Replace every occurence of the Package GUID (that we found in step 2) by `DCOSGUID`.
-* the `content` of the cmd with path `/etc/mesosphere/setup-flags/late-config.yaml` should be modified to accept ACS-Engine bindings instead of variable where needed (look at a previous custom data file for reference).
+* the `content` of the cmd with path `/etc/mesosphere/setup-flags/late-config.yaml` should be modified to accept AKS Engine bindings instead of variable where needed (look at a previous custom data file for reference).
 * At the very end of the file, replace
 ```yaml
 - content: ''